Your Name: Critical response

 Your Name was met with widespread critical acclaim.
-Based on 119 reviews, review aggregator website Rotten Tomatoes reported that 98% of critics gave the film a positive review, with an average rating of 8.2/10.
+From 120 reviews, Rotten Tomatoes reported that 98% of critics gave the film positive reviews, with an average rating of 8.2/10.
 The site's critical consensus reads, "As beautifully animated as it is emotionally satisfying, Your Name adds another outstanding chapter to writer-director Makoto Shinkai's filmography."
 On Metacritic, the film has a score of 81 out of 100 based on 26 critics, indicating "universal acclaim."

 Mark Schilling of The Japan Times gave the film a rating of 4 out of 5 and praised the film's animation for its "blend of gorgeous, realistic detail and emotionally grounded fantasy."
 He also described the film's "over-deliver[y]" of "the comedy of adolescent embarrassment and awkwardness" and its ending for being "To the surprise of no one who has ever seen a Japanese seishun eiga (youth drama)."
 Reception outside of Japan was also highly positive.
 Mark Kermode called the film his ninth favorite film to be released in the United Kingdom in 2016.
-American reviews were generally positive: in The New York Times, Manohla Dargis described it as "a wistfully lovely Japanese tale," while David Sims of The Atlantic said it was "a dazzling new work of anime."
+American reviews were generally positive: in The New York Times, Manohla Dargis described it as "a wistfully lovely Japanese tale", while David Sims of The Atlantic said it was "a dazzling new work of anime".
 Furthermore, The Boston Globe had a positive opinion of the film, saying that it was "pretty but too complicated."
 Mike Toole from Anime News Network listed it as the third-best anime film of all time.
-John Musker and Ron Clements, directors of the Disney animated films The Great Mouse Detective, The Little Mermaid, Aladdin, Hercules, Treasure Planet, The Princess and the Frog, and Moana, praised the film for its beauty and originality.
+John Musker and Ron Clements, directors of the Disney animated films The Great Mouse Detective, The Little Mermaid, Aladdin, Hercules, Treasure Planet, The Princess and the Frog, and Moana, praised it for its beauty and originality.

-Despite the praise he received, Shinkai insisted that the film was not as good as it could have been: "There are things we could not do, [the director of animation] Masashi Ando wanted to keep working [on] but had to stop us for lack of money ...
+Despite the acclaim, Shinkai insists that the film was not as good as it could have been: "There are things we could not do, [director of animation] Masashi Ando wanted to keep working [on] but had to stop us for lack of money [...]
 For me, it's incomplete, unbalanced.
 The plot is fine but the film is not at all perfect.
 Two years was not enough."